Why is my cat so stressed when I take her to the veterinary clinic?

 What is the best type of carrier?

 Individual cats may have specific preferences for a carrier, but some options are better than others.
 Although cardboard cat carriers (available from pet stores and animal shelters) are inexpensive and disposable, they should only be used as a temporary form of transport because a determined cat can break out of them in no time.
-Durable options for transporting your cat range soft-sided carriers, to wire crates, to hard plastic carriers with wire doors.
+Durable options for transporting your cat range from soft-sided carriers, to wire crates, to hard plastic carriers with wire doors.
 Whatever the type of permanent carrier you choose, it should be easy to clean and you should be able to get your cat in and out of it without a struggle.
 Purchase a carrier that fits your cat’s size.
-If you have several cats, provide each of them with their own carrier.
+If you have several cats, provide each one of them with their own carrier.

-The ideal carrier is strong, lightweight and waterproof, with a large opening to allow easy access to the cat, and an easy-to-remove top with ‘quick release’ fasteners.
+The ideal carrier is strong, lightweight, and waterproof, with a large opening to allow easy access to the cat, and an easy to remove top with ‘quick release’ fasteners.
 If you have a carrier with a removable top, your cat may be able to remain nestled in the bottom of the carrier while your veterinarian performs some parts of the routine physical examination.
 And if your cat needs to stay in the hospital for any reason, the bottom part of the carrier can be put into the hospital cage to provide a familiar and comforting bed.

 Whatever you choose for a carrier, you should put a towel or blanket in the bottom, both to provide a comfortable place to sit or lie down, and to soak up any fluids in case she has an accident on the way to the clinic.
-It may be wise to take along a spare blanket and a plastic bag for any soiled bedding, just in case!
+It may be wise to take along a spare blanket and a plastic bag for any soiled bedding, just in case.

 My cat struggles when I try to put her into her carrier.
 Do you have any tips?